mongodb/docs/source/includes/driver-examples/driver-example-modify-index-tabs.rst

    tabs:
      - id: shell
        content: |
-         To modify an existing index, you need to drop and recreate the index.
+         To modify an existing index in the MongoDB Shell, you need to drop and recreate the index.
 The exception to this rule is :doc:`TTL indexes </core/index-ttl/>`, which can be modified via the :dbcommand:`collMod` command in conjunction with the :collflag:`index` collection flag.